 Embodiment & Metaphor

-The traditional architectural model often treats the building as an aesthetic object and the human as a passive viewer.
-This is a cognitive error.
-We do not just "see" architecture; we inhabit it through our physiology.
+We define architecture as a dynamic relationship between the human body and its environment.
+While traditional models often treat the building as an aesthetic object and the human as a passive viewer, this overlooks a fundamental reality: architecture is not something that we just see but is, rather, something we inhabit it through our physiology.

 "There is a good place to start — ourselves.
 Our engagement in our environment has shaped the way we think which we, in turn, use to then shape that environment...
 This is the start of architectural design."